singularian/mdencode/docs/mdzip_cpp.md

 - File Hash Signatures
 - Block Hash Signatures
 - Optional Signature Keys
+- The capability to increment or decrement or change the block signature key with each signature block.
 - 32 Byte Highway Hash Signature Keys which change the signature (With multiple signature key combinations)
 - Lossless compression
 - Optional signature mdzip parameter ranges (Example signature arguments could be 1-5 or 12-24 for mdzip file or block signatures).